Visiting Gilcrease Orchard? This is everything you need to know.

 - They have an app you can download that tells you where you are relative to the produce you’re looking to pick.

 HOW MUCH DOES IT COST TO GET INTO GILCREASE ORCHARD FARMS?

 When they are open to the public, it is free to get in!

-Their apple cider is made with their gala, yellow gala, and an early red varietal and nothing else.
+Their apple cider is made with their gala, yellow gala, an early red varietal, and nothing else.
 They do not add sugar, corn syrup, or preservatives.
 In addition to that, they do not spray the fruit with pesticides, and the apples are not waxed.